digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 ##### How you'd use it

 You can use this by itself to allocate a status position, but you probably want to look at how we use it in a coordinator, as described in the sections above.
+The coordinators effectively take care of calling the status service for you.

 #### status-service-mongo